get-convex/reactions/README.md

 const reactions = new Reactions(components.reactions);
 ```

-### Important: One Reaction Per User
+### Important: Default Behavior - One Reaction Per User

-Each user can only have **one reaction per target+namespace**.
-When a user
+By default, each user can only have **one reaction per target+namespace**.
+When
-reacts with a different emoji, their previous reaction is automatically removed
+a user reacts with a different emoji, their previous reaction is automatically
-and the counts are updated:
+removed and the counts are updated:

 ```ts
 // User reacts with 👍